 SOSi has operated and managed the media operations center in Afghanistan; that work will now continue from Qatar, he said.

 In addition, “there are other classified programs that are going to continue that have been moved out of the country,” Setian added.

 Marjorie Censer is the editor of Defense News.
 She was previously editor of Inside Defense.
-She also worked as the defense editor at Politico and as a staff writer at the Washington Post, the Carroll County Times and the Princeton Packet.
+She has also worked as the defense editor at Politico, as well as a staff writer at the Washington Post, the Carroll County Times and the Princeton Packet.